-Currently, I bring environmental education and citizen science to low-income schools in Tucson, AZ as program coordinator of the University of Arizona’s Supporting Environmental Education & Communities (SEEC) Program.
+Currently, I bring environmental education and citizen science to low-resource schools in Tucson, AZ as program coordinator of the University of Arizona’s Supporting Environmental Education & Communities (SEEC) Program.
 In this position, I develop curriculum and help students and teachers to engage in meaningful participatory environmental research.
 And with students ranging from kindergarten to 12th grade, my science communication skills get quite a workout!

 From 2016-2018 I was a lecturer with the Princeton Writing Program, where I taught a science-infused writing seminar I designed entitled “Sensory Communication.”
 In this course, my students wrote about the theories and complexities of animal communication systems, made philosophical arguments about human pheromones, and constructed research papers that targeted an intersection of human sensory communication and culture.